 Food intolerance

-An intolerance is a range of adverse reactions caused by eating an offending food.
+An intolerance is a range of reactions caused by eating an offending food.
 It affects the digestive tract and is the most common trigger of gut symptoms.

-Need cheap travel insurance?
-Book with EKTA here
+👉Get cheap travel insurance with EKTA

 So, the major differences between a food allergy and an intolerance is the part of the body it affects.
 Allergies hit the immune system and intolerances attack the gut.
 So how do you avoid food allergies while travelling?